FACT-Finder-Web-Components/documentation/markdown/en/documentation/configuration.md

 ```

 **NOTE**

-To prevent our custom elements from missing a factfinder response, before they where loaded, dispatching of results to subscribers is cached and deferred until all custom elements have loaded.
-When all custom elements have loaded, `ff-communication` calls `factfinder.communication.ResultDispatcher.startDispatching()`.
+To prevent our custom elements from missing a factfinder response, before they are loaded, dispatching of results to subscribers is cached and deferred until all custom elements are ready to receive the response.
+As soon as custom elements have finished loading `ff-communication` calls `factfinder.communication.ResultDispatcher.startDispatching()`.
 If `ff-communication` is not used, `factfinder.communication.ResultDispatcher.startDispatching()` has to be called manually in JavaScript.

 Also we discourage the direct use of custom JavaScript configuration and strongly recommend to configure everything through our custom elements, you might take a closer look at [ff-core.d.ts](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/dist/ff-core.d.ts).
 Everything which can be configured through our documented custom elements can also be configured directly in JavaScript.